 The biggest benefit is that they do not have to limit their talent search to one city or state anymore.
 They can hire the best candidates with the most suitable skills and experience from anywhere in the world.

 Employers can also take advantage of the time zone difference between their base and the location of the remote employee.

-For better engagement employer-employee there are several cloud-based software applications that can be used.
-There are several project management portals, video conferencing applications, work collaboration tools and software that can help employers in tracking the performance of the whole remote team.
+For better engagement employer-employee several cloud-based software applications can be used.
+There are several project management portals, video conferencing applications, work collaboration tools, and software that can help employers in tracking the performance of the whole remote team.

 Check out this infographic from McGowan Transcriptions to learn more about switching to a virtual workspace, and what tools can be deployed for best results.